tlieva/JPM-branch-optimization-project/README.md

 # JP Morgan Chase & Co.
 Branch Optimization Project
-This is a repository for my collaborative term project completed for BUS4022 Programming Fundamentals for Analytics during my post-graduate studies at George Brown College in Analytics for Business Decision-Making.
+Repository for collaborative term project completed for BUS4022 Programming Fundamentals for Analytics during my post-graduate studies at George Brown College in Analytics for Business Decision-Making.

 The project involved analyzing a sample of the JPMorgan Chase & Co Bank retail deposits data at the branch level from 2010 to 2016, with the goal of providing branch optimization strategies for 9% increase in customer retention and overall bank growth via top-down approach.